• Vrije Universiteit Amsterdam logo

 Set goals to improve your English pronunciation

 A huge range of people need to be able to speak English in today’s globalised world.
-This means that you’ll need to understand, and be understandable to, other non-native speakers.
-But diversity in spoken English should also be appreciated.
+This means that you’ll need to understand, and be understandable to, other speakers of English.

 By the end of the course, you will have improved your English pronunciation so you will feel confident about speaking English in different contexts.